 There is no such thing as a finish line.
 Each full release simply redraws a new starting point to further fine tune, tweak.

 It is a new foundation build or subtract from.

-Of any of the efforts I am a part of, I get the most questions about the magazine.
+Of any of the efforts I have been a part of, I get the most questions about the CNET magazine.
 My response is always the same.
-I love it.
+I loved it.

 We live in a world where anyone with time, effort and the right digital tools can become a publisher.
 Websites, blogs, podcasts, online video -- there’s a variety of ways to create and deliver content to a global audience.
 But just because you can do something doesn’t mean it has value -- or is worth your time.
 The glut of information available to us, online and offline, makes it hard to separate premium content from all that noise.

 That’s where CNET Magazine comes in.
 It’s a premium, quality magazine that extends our 21-year-old online brand into print to tell stories about technology from every angle: from its impact on society, to the people and companies who think up the next big thing, and the gadgets and services that really matter.

 I am an avid student and evangelist of user-centered design principles - I have created or overhauled some of the world's largest online Entertainment, News, Technology and media properties.
 My focus has always been on building functional design systems that creatively solve user problems while addressing business needs.
 Solutions that convey brand and messaging, but more importantly, are intuitive to maximize the possibilities of an interactive medium.